 Permanent employees, self-employed & directors of limited companies

-Sole traders/ those who are self-employed, will be responsible for generating their own income and filing an annual Self-Assessment tax return.
+Sole traders/self-employed will be responsible for generating their own income.
+They will also need to file an annual Self-Assessment tax return.
 If they do not work due to being sick or being on holiday, they do not get paid.

-For limited company contractors, there are many things to consider, including much the same as the self-employed.
-There are also your duties as a director and additional filing responsibilities, when you have your own company and are in the UK contracting market.
+There are many things to consider for UK limited company contractors, including much the same as the self-employed.
+There are also specific duties as a director and additional filing responsibilities when you have your own company and are in the UK contracting market.

-There are also differences to consider depending on whether you will be contracting or freelancing.
+Finally, there are also differences depending on whether you will be contracting or freelancing.

 Guide to contracting -registered office